Master of Finance

 A complete application for 2019 entry consists of the following:

-- Education - please feel free to include relevant awards, scholarships, professional societies
+- Education - please list institutions where degree is in progress or was awarded in reverse chronological order.
+Please feel free to include information about study abroad activities, relevant awards, scholarships, professional societies

 - Work Experience - please list in reverse chronological order and include: company name, title, results-oriented bullets that demonstrate your skill set, and dates.